osonus/oson/UserGuide.md

 When faced with so many annotations, from different sources, and one processor only chooses to use its own set of annotations, a decision is made to implement a different Json-Java processor, which will support most of them, and also provide its own set of annotations: only two of them: one is class level, and anothe one is field level.
 Both of these annotations try to deliver the same amount of information as its counterpart class, with the same name, just slightly different class path.

-For now, ClassMapper annotation holds 20 attributes, and FieldMapper annotation holds 21 attributes.
-The should cover most of existing annotations used in Java-Json conversion libaries, and with some extra ones used in JPA framework.
+For now, ClassMapper annotation holds 23 attributes, and FieldMapper annotation holds 23 attributes.
+They should cover most of existing annotations used in Java-Json conversion libaries, and with some extra ones used in JPA framework.

-As described in the overwriting rules, Oson annotations will hide annotations from external sources, and Java configurations will overwrite annotation configurations, and the final effect can also be inherited in an object-oriented way.
+As described in the above overwriting rules, Oson annotations will hide annotations from external sources, and Java configurations will overwrite annotation configurations, and the final effect can also be inherited in an object-oriented way.

+The serialize attribute of both ClassMapper and FieldMapper annotations can be set to enable them to be used in either serialization (BOOLEAN.TRUE), or deserialization (BOOLEAN.FALSE), or both (BOOLEAN.BOTH), or neither (BOOLEAN.NONE).

+Annotations can be disabled in Oson by using oson.setAnnotationSupport(false).

 ### <a name="TOC-Serialize-Lambda-Expression"></a>Lambda Expression